10 Ideas for Making Friends in Retirement

 Social Struggles in Retirement

 We spend about forty hours a week working for most of our lives.
-Often that time is full of conversations with coworkers and interactions with clients or customers, both of which can be beneficial to our social health.
+Often that time is full of conversations with coworkers and interactions with clients or customers, both of which can be beneficial to our social health and well-being.
 After retirement, we gain those forty hours back but lose some of our social interactions in the process.

-Multiple studies have revealed a higher likelihood of feeling isolated or lonely after retirement, especially for men.
-A 2023 study theorized this loneliness stems from losing peripheral social ties to acquaintances and coworkers we see daily.
+Research shows a higher likelihood of feeling isolated or lonely after retirement, especially for men.
+A 2023 study theorized that this loneliness stems from losing peripheral social ties to acquaintances and coworkers we see daily.

 Fortunately, researchers are hopeful that with intentional action, an older adult can build up a strong social network and create peripheral social connections with neighbors, friends in retirement communities, and others.